KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 **Banned Tags**

-For Cross side scripting and security reasons some tags are removed on save by the security filter:
+In order to avoid Cross-site scripting and other vulnerabilities, some tags are automatically removed by the system when saving the cockpit:

 -  ``<button></button>``
 -  ``<object></object>``